Zorba, Male Belly Dancer

 Singer Sewing Machine Cabinet

 Mods to fit the White 690 into the cabinet.
-Contrast with above.

 Lip on folding leaf in front of the machine was cut down narrower.
 The